White Line Fever Rules (v1.0 – PDF)

 Shooting itself is simple: roll D8, have up to 2 modifiers, and check versus the target’s Speed.
 If greater than or equal to, the shot hits and you apply (flat) damage based on the gun used.
 Different guns have different ranges (Short – which gives a bonus to hit, and Max) and different damage, and may have a Special effect (like spinning the target around, pushing them, reducing their speed, etc.).

-There are simple rules for Collisions (take D8 damage, minimum of your Speed) and cars are left as ruined wrecks (aka obstacles) when destroyed, and pretty standard stuff like that.
+There are simple rules for Crashes (take D8 damage, minimum of your Speed) and cars are left as ruined wrecks (aka obstacles) when destroyed, and pretty standard stuff like that.

 From this relatively light and simple core game I want to expand with a campaign system, because I’ve always loved the idea of playing on a real world roadmap.
 Rushing a load of high cost drugs across the United States from Miami to Los Angeles.
 Or braving the border crossing from Detroit to Vancouver, Canada.
 But that’ll all come later.